conorsch/innisfree/README.md

    implementations of Wireguard are still up-and-coming.
 2. [Wireguard].
 For most modern Linux distros, this is available out of the box.
 Notably, Debian Stable Buster 10 lacks it, but it's available in the buster-backports repo.
+Run `innisfree doctor` to check support your machine.
 3. A [DigitalOcean] cloud account, to create a server.

 Usage